Aronno1920/AWS-Cloud-Technical/README.md

 <br/><br/>

 ## Module 01: Introduction to Amazon Web Services
+### Learning Outcomes
+* Define Amazon Web Services (AWS) and its role in the cloud computing industry
+* Understand the global infrastructure of AWS, including regions and availability zones
+* Recognize fundamental concepts that underpin AWS Cloud
+* Articulate the importance of AWS IAM in managing secure access to AWS resources
+* Explain essential IAM concepts, such as users, groups, roles, policies, and permissions
+* Understand the purpose and advantages of IAM groups for effective user management
+* Grasp the concept of IAM roles and their application in delegating permissions
+* Apply IAM knowledge to enhance security and access control within the AWS service
+* Apply theoretical knowledge gained in the IAM module through practical, hands-on lab exercises.
+* Develop confidence in utilizing IAM for secure access control within AWS

 **Definition of Cloud Computing** - Cloud model comprises five essential chrematistics, three services, and four deployment models.

 **Essential Chrematistics**